mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 All take-home projects should list the expected amount of time to complete.
 This provides candidates with expectation clarity.
 The Hiring Manager will indicate which stage of the recruiting process a take-home will be given.
 The process for this stage will be standard for all roles:

-1. Hiring Manager or Recruiter will inform the candidate of the Take Home project details and ask the candidate to complete either:
+1. Hiring Manager or Recruiter will inform the candidate of the take-home project details and ask the candidate to complete either:
  * [CLA](https://mattermost.org/mattermost-contributor-agreement/)if the Take Home project is a Community Ticket
  * NDA if the above doesn’t apply
 2. Hiring Manager or Recruiter will send the candidate the Take Home instructions through Lever.